MolecularTeam/AugHyE/README.md

 CUDA 11.8

 ## Experiments:
-You can simply test run the AugHyE code by using the following command:
+You can simply test run the AugHyE test code by using the following command:
 ```bash
 python test.py
 ```
-Train code & unbound structure augmentation will be availible.
+Data construction & unbound structure augmentation code will be availible.

 ## Dataset:
 Our test dataset for this project can be found here: [Open in Colab](https://drive.google.com/drive/folders/1FDCqtaoE3U4c_k3Zzu75uGhORUABAnkS?usp=drive_link)
 Training & validation dataset will be availiblen.

 ### Important Note
-As of May 17, 2024, the notebook `DyMol Colab Notebook.ipynb` has been tested and is working correctly.
-However, please be aware that changes in library versions or updates to the Colab environment may affect its functionality in the future.
+As of January 20, 2026, the test code has been updated and is working correctly.